slinkp/inheritance_talk/slides.rst

   With inheritance, when you look at a method call, the place where that method is defined is implicit.
-  Same with attribute assignments.

   If you want to know where it's defined, you have to go hunting for it.
   When self.foo() calls self.bar() calls self.baz() calls self.fleem()
-  and each of those could be defined in any or all of 20 inherited classes, you find yourself bouncing up and down through the inheritance tree looking for these method definitions.
+  and each of those could be defined in any or all of 12 classes, you find yourself bouncing up and down through the inheritance tree looking for these method definitions.
 If any are overridden, you have to also reconstruct Python's method resolution order in your head, or find a tool to do it for you.

-  Put another way: when you see "self", you don't know if it currently means a shark, or a base Animal, or a thing with lasers, or a base Weapon, or a thing with armor?
-You have to look all over, with only the names to give you clues.
+  State - instance state, typically attribute assignments - is even worse, because it can happen on literally any line.
+So you have to grep and and then trace upward to see if you're in a relevant method.

+  Multiple inheritance makes it even more fun - it's not like being a yo-yo, it's like being a pinball and bouncing all over the place.

 ----